concur/developer.concur.com/api-preview/receipts/migrationguide.markdown

 - During our early release, partners can post receipt data only.
 Soon, we will allow the posting of receipt data and image.

-## Receipts V3 to V4 - How do the field mappings change?
+## How do the field mappings change?

 The following tables illustrate how the Receipt fields you are familiar with in V3 map to V4.